settlemint/docs/docs/using-platform/20_personal-access-tokens.md

 - As the last part of the URL `https://myservice.settlemint.com/TOKEN`.
   - For IPFS nodes build your uri so it becomes `https://myservice.settlemint.com/TOKEN/api/v0/...`
   - For Avalanche and Fuji build your uri so they look like `https://myservice.settlemint.com/ext/bc/C/rpc/TOKEN`

+## Using application access tokens vs personal access tokens

+For most use cases, you should use application access tokens.
+Since they are directly linked to the application, the token continues to work even if the user leaves the organization.
+They also provide more granular access control.

+Personal access tokens are a simpler way to authenticate, but they are linked to the user's account.
+If the user leaves the organization, the token will no longer work for the services of that organization.